 Image Optimization (compress and resize images, add image alt tags)

 Manually-placed, permanent, high-quality "dofollow" and "nofollow" backlinks

 Local citation listings (online mentions that include your business's name, address, and phone (NAP), especially on important business directories (such as Google My Business and Yelp) and popular social platforms (such as Facebook)

 Google Ads PPC (Pay-Per-Click Advertising)

 Set up campaigns, ad groups, keywords, targeting, scheduling, and all other variables

 Regularly monitor and improve performance

-Please visit my "Fees" page for more information, and call for a free, in-depth consultation, with no sales pitch.
+Please visit our "Fees" page for more information, and call for a free, in-depth consultation, with no sales pitch.